Taking A Closer Look At Glaucoma

 • Secondary glaucoma

-Angle-closure glaucoma (Closed-angle glaucoma) develops when the intraocular fluid gets suddenly blocked and cannot flow out of the eyes.
+Angle-closure glaucoma (closed-angle glaucoma) develops when the intraocular fluid gets suddenly blocked and cannot flow out of the eyes.
 It leads to a sudden, significant increase in ocular pressure.
 Acute glaucoma attacks can be brought on by dilating eye drops and some medications.

 Closed-angle glaucoma is an emergency condition.